m0xpd/encore/README.md

 the block diagram above), using a loop send / return feature, which is mixed with the module's internal feedback path.
 This allows (e.g.) filters to be inserted to allow selective echos, multiple delay units to be cross-patched to build up complex echo strutures, etc..

+encore! is published under a Creative Commons BY-SA 4.0 [License](https://github.com/m0xpd/encore/blob/main/LICENSE.txt)

-You will find full details of the two printed circuit boards (in files for the Eagle Layout Editor) [here](https://github.com/m0xpd/encore/tree/main/PCBs) and a Kicad project defining a front panel here.
+You will find full details of the two printed circuit boards (in files for the Eagle Layout Editor) [here](https://github.com/m0xpd/encore/tree/main/PCBs) and a Kicad project defining a front panel [here](https://github.com/m0xpd/encore/tree/main/FrontPanel).